Miharu669/TDoh-PersonalProject-F5-Back/README.md

 # Project TDoH

-TDoH is a personal project i did to manage basically my life, to help me (and others in the future) to be more organize and stop procrastinanting
+TDoH is a personal project I created to help manage my life and assist others in the future.
+It aims to improve organization and reduce procrastination.

 ## Table of Contents